Reduced Milk Supply - Causes, Signs, And Cure

 • Intake of alcohol and nicotine can affect the breast milk supply.

 Breast milk is a biological fluid secreted by the mammary gland.
 The amount of milk formation is dependent upon its need.
-There are numerous ways to increase milk supply naturally.
+There are numerous ways to increase the milk supply naturally.

 Some of them are,